pmerson/AWS-CF-templates/README.md

 ## Multiple EC2 instances, routing based on HTTP header, BFFs, and RDS cluster

 The [CF template](/templates/CF-A2-cmu.yml).
-(The routing rules might be incomplete, but you can easily fix them.)
+(The routing rules are incomplete on purpose.
+It's a challenge to you to fix them based on the application design further below.)

 AWS deployment diagram (using [AWS notation](https://aws.amazon.com/architecture/icons/)).